jerryphm/jerryphm/README.md

 📱 Mobile Developer | 🎨 UI/UX Designer | 🚀 Solo Founder

-I specialize in **React Native development**, building smooth and intuitive mobile experiences.
+I specialize in **React Native**, building smooth and intuitive mobile experiences.
 I’ve also got hands-on experience with **native Android & iOS** development.
-Design is another passion of mine—I love making products **both functional and beautiful**.
+Design is another passion of mine, I love making products **both functional and beautiful**.

 ### 🚀 What I'm up to
 Currently, I'm on a wild adventure as a **solo founder**, bringing my ideas to life.